nstranquist/cra-react-template/README.md

 This template seeks to provide the boilerplate that I usually prefer to start with, packaged in a convenient template that works with the create-react-app cli tool.

-Ships with:
 - [x] redux / redux-thunk
 - [x] react-router-dom
 - [x] styled-components
 - [x] form logic
-- [ ] ui library -> chose not to include one, allows you to choose your own
-- [ ] electron config -> electron config npm script is in progress
+- [ ] electron config -> electron config npm script is in progress (enables cross-platform desktop apps)
 - [ ] typescript -> different template is in progress

 ### Usage: